wilsonmar/wilsonmar.github.io/_posts/2018-10-09-mytrailhead.md

 The key areas of learning envisioned by Salesforce for myTrailhead is:

-   * Onboarding new hires and culture/HR Awareness
+   * Onboarding new hires and culture/HR Awareness ("Business Value of Equality, Impact of Unconscious Mind, Diversity & Inclusion, Equality Ally Strategies)
    * Product learning and enablement
    * Sales Rep enablement and training (for Sales Cloud customers)
    * Service Agent enablement and training (for Service Cloud customers)